ahgroup/DSAIRM/auxilliary/to-do.md

 * COMPLETELY DONE Basic virus model - including birth/death of cells to do steady state
 * COMPLETELY DONE Virus and IR model

+What influences model results
+* DONE Model variants for an HIV model - the impact of model formulation (HIV mod 1 and 2)
+* DONE U/S and LHS with basic bacteria model - provide ranges for parameters and distributions
+* DONE stochastic virus model, also run deterministic for comparison

 Using models to explore and predict
 * DONE Bacteria model with scan over a parameter
 * DONE data comparing example - Virus and drug (HCV)
-* DONE flu drug stochastic evolutionary model - DO TEXT OUTPUT

-What influences model results
-* Model variants for an HIV model - the impact of model formulation (HIV mod 1 and 2)
-* U/S and LHS with basic bacteria model - provide ranges for parameters and distributions
-* stochastic virus model, also run deterministic for comparison
+* Fitting to data

 Further topics
 * PK/PD
-* Discrete time models with noise
-* Fitting to flu data
+* Advanced fitting to data
-* ...
+* DONE flu drug stochastic evolutionary model - DO TEXT OUTPUT